In LINQ, the Except method or operator is used to return only the elements from the first collection which are not present in the second collection.

 End Module

-If you observe above example, we applied Except method to “arr1” and “arr2” to get elements from first collection which are not exists in second collection.
+If you observe the above example, we applied the Except method to “arr1” and “arr2” to get elements from the first collection that do not exist in the second collection.

 Following is the result of the LINQ Except method example.